Secret Dinner:Nov.1st:Shosetsu: price including tax and gratuity *Ticket holder only event

 Menu :

-Welcome snacks : 4 kinds of snacks: Daikon-mochi(Radish cake) with house chili oil, Tsukemono, Yaki-imo Potato with miso, Gluten free aebleskiver pancake
+Welcome snacks : 4 kinds of snacks: Daikon-mochi(Radish cake) with house chili oil, mini Gluten free beets tart, Pine-roasted Yaki-imo Potato with miso, Gluten free aebleskiver pancake with truffle stuffing, spruce

-Petit four: Nama chocolate, quince pate de fruits
+Petit four: Nama chocolate and hojicha dust, quince and hawthorn pate de fruits

 Our blog post is here